apioo/fusio-docs/docs/bootstrap.md

 ## Creating a route

-At least we need to create a route which then invokes our action.
+At last we need to create a route which then invokes our action.
 A route contains some meta information like a description and the request and response schemas and also which action should be invoked.
 In our example we simply select the action and the schema which we have created.